 The 2019 spring tornado season in the Great Plains was a very active one, but also very challenging and frustrating for storm observers.
 Many days with tornado-favorable parameters failed to produce.
 Other days with multiple targets saw tornadoes happen in only one or two of them, leaving storm observers in the other targets empty-handed.
 Significant flooding and storms traversing limited road networks caused navigation and traffic problems.
 The extended nature of the active pattern required higher travel costs for a storm observer to cover everything, often with little to show for the extra expense.

 Still, as with any season, one must focus on what there was to be thankful for, and I had plenty of such blessings.
 I chose to leave a day earlier than planned for trip #3, a decision which resulted in capturing one of the best tornado days of the sequence.
 I got stuck on a dry dirt road in Texas, but was rescued rather quickly by a local resident prior to the arrival of heavy rain - avoiding a potentially long and costly ordeal.
 The car has performed without major issues for the over 15,000 miles.
 Above all, I am always grateful for safety and relative lack of crises during those long miles, as there are many perils that can afflict a storm observer on such a long journey.

 I logged 18 Great Plains weather storm observation days for the season during three separate trips.
 That is second only to my all-time record of 22 days set in 2005!

 Day 1: St. Louis to Shamrock, Texas (Trip #1 start)

-The first day of 2019 Great Plains weather expedition travel was on Thursday, March 21.
+The first day of 2019 Great Plains storm observing expedition travel was on Thursday, March 21.
 I left St. Louis before noon, heading down I-44 to Oklahoma City, then west on I-40 to the storm observer-familiar town of Shamrock for the night.

 The first tornado of the year and a great upward lightning show in Amarillo.
 This chase has its own log page here